gabe-ochoa/resume/Readme.md

 - Drove internal adoption and product refinement by partnering with Data Platform teams to integrate their use cases.

+### Built by Experiment (LLC)
+##### Founder | New York, NY | 2025 - Present

+- Shipped three AI-first SaaS products solo on Lovable and Supabase: txt.wedding (SMS announcements for couples, ~10 organic signups/month with active users), Green Thumb (weather-smart yard and plant care reminders for homeowners), and Caring Loop (care coordination for family caregivers).

 ### Numina
 ##### Head of Engineering | Brooklyn, NY | March 2022 - September 2023